davekinkead/thesis/paper.coffee.md

             @agents.push new Agent(belief)

+Agents are distributed across the space in some way according to their belief.
+This distribution could be perfectly uniform, with agents evenly spread across the space by their belief; or agents to be tightly clustered so that all agents of a similar belief are grouped together.

-Agents are distributed in some manor across the space.
-This distribution could be uniformly random with any partition having an equal likelihood of having a similar make up as another, or the distribution could be clustered around belief with any partition having a greater chance of a particular a composition the closer it is to a cluster.
-Our space will be distributed with a cluster factor which determines the proximity of agents holding similar beliefs to each other.
-A factor of `1.0` will result in a highly clustered space with all like agents grouped together while `0.0` will result in a uniform random distribution of agent belief.
+Agents in our space will be distributed with a cluster factor which determines the proximity of agents holding similar beliefs to each other.
+A factor of `1.0` will result in a highly clustered space with all like agents grouped together, while `0.0` will result in a uniform random distribution of agent belief.

     Space::distribute = (cluster=0.0) ->